 The first step is to identify the content that could use re-optimizing.
 You can do this using Google Search Console.
 Optimizing may involve simply bringing the content of the article up to date so that it can stay relevant.
 Maybe there have been changes in the information available since the content was last published.
 Or, maybe you just need to change the images and add one or two videos to make it more engaging.
 You can search for similar articles on the internet to see how outdated yours is in comparison.
 It could also involve just a bit of polishing, adding citation links, and removing unnecessary elements.
 All in all, re-optimizing old content on your site can turn a poorly-performing article into a new and improved traffic generator.

-4. Mobile acceleration
+4. Mobile Acceleration

 It is no longer news that we are steadily moving into a world where a large amount of, if not all, internet content will be consumed via mobile devices.
 This is what informed Google’s first mobile algorithm.
 What this algorithm means is that if you want your content to appear in relevant searches for mobile devices, you should make sure that it is displayed correctly across all mobile devices.
-To make this easier, Google developed its Accelerated Mobile Pages, that help convert regular websites into high-speed mobile pages.
+To make this easier, Google developed its Accelerated Mobile Pages, which help convert regular websites into high-speed mobile pages.
 Even though the project started out for use by websites that cater to articles and publishing, it is now gradually evolving to work for more complex pages such as eCommerce and form pages.

 To improve your chances of ranking well in SERPs, you should consider adopting AMP for your website.